yellow cake with chocolate frosting sliced

 Next, make the chocolate frosting.

-1. Prep the ingredients for the chocolate frosting.
+1. Prep the ingredients for the frosting.
 (Prep Time: 5 minutes)

 When making the chocolate frosting, pay attention to the temperature of the ingredients listed in the recipe!
 You want the butter and milk to be COLD when you make the frosting.
 These cold ingredients will ensure that your frosting won’t come out too runny or melty.